DoonOnthon/SorcererCoderNet/README.md

 Our long-term goals for SorcererCoderNet include:
 - Introducing user accounts with personalized dashboards to track progress and achievements.
+- Launching a series of live lectures on fundamental coding topics and advanced techniques.
 - Expanding the lecture series to cover emerging technologies and specialized fields.
 - Collaborating with industry experts to provide exclusive workshops and mentorship opportunities.
 - Building a comprehensive library of coding resources, tutorials, and best practices.